Plan Your Visit

 From the east or the west: Travel on I-80 to Foothill Drive.
 Take Foothill Drive north to Mario Capecchi Drive.
 Turn right on Mario Capecchi Drive and left onto South Campus Drive.
 Turn right onto 1725 East, the Museum will be on your left.

 Free and pay parking is available for weekday visits.
 Campus parking is free on weekends, except in reserved stalls.
-Click here for a map of available parking near the Museum.

 Free Visitor Stalls

 Turn left on 1725 East, then right into the lot east of the Museum and park in any stall labeled UMFA Visitor Parking.
 Register your license plate number at the welcome desk to avoid a parking citation.